smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ;::all of::all
 ;::both of::both
 ;::in terms of::as a
-::in light of the fact that::because
+;::in light of the fact that::because
-::given the fact that::because
+;::given the fact that::because
 ;::at the end of the day::ultimately
 ;::inasmuch as::because
 ::nit pick::nitpick